In 2009, the local mill shut down two machines, spitting nearly 400 workers into the dirt.

 Folks carried their lunch pails home for good, cussin' under their breath at a future that didn’t want ‘em.

-Built this town on pulp and pine, sweat and steam and paper lines.
+Built this whole town on pulp and pine, sweat and steam and the paper line.

-My dad punched in, his Dad too, whistle blew like it always knew.
+My dad punched in, and his Dad too, whistle blew like it always knew.

-Shut the gates, and leave it all behind.
+Shut those gates and leave it all behind.

 We stood there staring down that chain,